 Quility Premium Kids & Adults Weighted Blanket

-This is the best weighted blanket for youngsters (and the heavier weights are great for adults).
+This is the best blanket for youngsters (and the heavier weights are great for adults).
 Made of 100% cotton and featuring a duvet cover that can be removed for a quick wash, it is airy and perfect for any time of year.
 Overall, this is a great option.
 Read out full Quility Premium Weighted blanket review here is a great option.

 The 10 pound option is ideal for smaller adults or anyone who is afraid of having too much pressure while they sleep.
 The only downside is that this blanket is fairly expensive.